informalsystems/tendermint-rs/docs/architecture/adr-006-light-client-refactor.md

 PeerList.
 The PeerList will have a single peer as the Primary and multiple Peers available as Secondaries.

-Each lightClient Instance will be configured to perform the light client protocol against a single peer.
-The Instance will be decomposed into IO independently verifiable components for:
+Each LightClient Instance will be configured to perform the light client protocol against a single peer.
+The Instance will be decomposed into independently verifiable components for:

     * IO: Fetching LightBlocks from the peer
     * Verifier: Verifying a LightBlock based on a TrustedState
     * Scheduler: Schedule the next block based on the last TrustedState
+    * Clock: Provide the current time

+In addition, cryptographic operations are also decomposed into three "sub-components":

+    * Hasher: For hashing headers
+    * CommitValidator: For validating commit integrity
+    * VotingPowerCalculator: For tallying the voting power of a validator set in a commit and verifying signatures

-Each component will be represented as a trait allowing mock replacements to be used during integration testing.
+Each component and operation will be represented as a trait allowing mock replacements to be used during integration testing.

 The Supervisor will: